proteinreport/proteinreport.org/content/newswire/pioneering-brazilian-plant-based-meat-brand-newtm-announces-fresh-backing-lever-vc-and/index.md

 flags: [Press Release, Investments]
 directory: [694, 1332, 8602]
 featured_image: "Bruno Fonseca - Cofounder The New Butchers.jpg"
+featured_image_caption: "Bruno Fonseca, Cofounder of The New Butchers"
 additional_images:
-  - src: "Bruno Fonseca - Cofounder The New Butchers.jpg"
-    caption: "Bruno Fonseca, Cofounder of The New Butchers"
-    alt: "Bruno Fonseca, Cofounder of The New Butchers"
-    title: "Bruno Fonseca, Cofounder of The New Butchers"
   - src: "THE NEW BUTCHERS - BACALHOADA (5).jpg"
     caption: ""
     alt: ""